errbotio/errbot/docs/user_guide/setup.rst

    You could also do this on the command-line with the following command:
     `curl -o config.py https://raw.githubusercontent.com/errbotio/errbot/master/errbot/config-template.py`

-We will now have to edit the values in this file to setup the desired configuration for the bot.
+You will have to edit the values in this file to setup the desired configuration for the bot.
-The example configuration you downloaded comes with extensive documenation of all the various options so we won't go into too much detail here, but we'll go through the options that you absolutely must change now so that you can quickly get started
+The example configuration comes with extensive documenation of all the various options so we won't go into too much detail here, but we'll go through the options that you absolutely must change now so that you can quickly get started